-Announcing Improved Voice Quality for Plivo SDK based Apps [with Audio Samples]
+Announcing Improved Voice Quality for Plivo SDK-based Apps

-After the December roll-out of our new Voice 2.0 Infrastructure, our team continues to add features and upgrades to improve voice quality.
-We’re happy to announce that as of today, our existing WebRTC SDK supports the Opus codec, which is the best-in-class performing audio codec for a wide range of voice applications.
-All applications currently using the Plivo Web SDK for inbound and outbound calling will automatically use Opus as their default codec.
+Following the December rollout of our new Voice 2.0 Infrastructure, our team continues to add features and upgrades to improve voice quality.
+As of today, our Browser SDK supports the Opus codec, which is the best-in-class audio codec for a wide range of voice applications.
+All applications that use the Plivo Browser SDK for inbound and outbound calling will automatically use Opus as their default codec.
 Soon we’ll launch Opus support for our Mobile SDK and Zentrunk SIP trunking as well.

-Below are audio samples that compare how Opus and PCMU deal with varying degrees of packet loss.
-The audio samples with 0% packet loss sets the baseline for comparison.
+We’ve captured these audio samples that compare how Opus and the PCMU (G.711) codec deal with varying degrees of packet loss.
+The first sample, with 0% packet loss, sets the baseline for comparison.
 With increases in packet loss, Opus’s superiority stands out.
-Compared to PCMU at 30% packet loss, Opus truly comes out ahead.
-Even at such a high level of packet loss, Opus still delivers audio quality that preserves quality and ensures that the dialogue is comprehensible.
+Even at 30% packet loss, Opus still delivers comprehensible dialogue.

 What is Opus?